 Cannabis and Your HealthInformation for Parents

 Harm reduction is a set of practical strategies aimed at reducing negative consequences associated with substance use.
 Harm reduction incorporates a variety of interventions that are part of the public health response to outbreaks of overdose and infectious diseases.
-To support the development of local harm reduction and syringe service programs (SSP), OHA developed a Planning and Resource Manual that includes the manual, tools and templates, and an online resource library.
+OHA created a Planning and Resource Manual to support the development of local harm reduction and syringe service programs (SSP).
+The Planning and Resource Manual includes the manual, tools and templates, and an online resource library.